-- C1.
-First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.
+C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023.

+- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - ✓ Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted Total first-time, first-year women who were admitted Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied Total first-time, first-year (degree-seeking) who were admitted Total first-time, first-year (degree-seeking) enrolled
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted Total first-time, first-year women who were admitted Total first-time, first-year of another gender who were admitted FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled Total first-time, first-year women who enrolled Total first-time, first-year of another gender who enrolled FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled